Pseudoholomorphic Quilts: Invariants for quilted surfaces

 A picture of a quilt is shown in Figure \ref{quiltpants}.
 Ends at the top resp.\ bottom of a picture will always indicate outgoing resp.\ incoming ends.
 The alternative picture is that in which the ends are neighbourhoods of punctures and we indicate by arrows whether the ends are outgoing or incoming.
 Here we draw the quilted surface as a disc, but in general this could be a more general surface.
 Also, the complex structures on the patches are not necessarily induced by the embedding into the plane, as drawn.
 Ignoring complex structures, the two views of the quilted surface in Figure \ref{quiltpants} are diffeomorphic.
 In this example the end sequences are $(2,0),(1,0)$ and $(2,1)$ for the incoming ends (at the bottom), and $(2,2),(3,0),(2,3),(1,1)$ for the outgoing end (at the top).
-(Our only choice here is which marked point on the boundary circles of $S_i$ to label by $0$.)